sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Snackbar/README.md

-The `Snackbar` componetn is used to display information that is moving in from the top of the screen using an animation.
+The `Snackbar` component is used to display information that is moving in from the top of the screen using an animation.

 ```javascript
 <Snackbar message="Something went wrong" type="error" />